Charles Alexander (running back): Regular season

+Playoffs

 Later life

 After retiring from the NFL, Alexander went into the oil and gas business.
 He also briefly served as assistant director of LSU's Tiger Athletic Foundation.
 In 1989, Alexander was inducted into the LSU Athletic Hall of Fame.
 In 2011, he founded Charlie 4 Strong Seasoning, Inc., which markets C'mon Man Cajun seasoning and fish fry.
 In 2012, he became the eighth former LSU football player inducted into the College Football Hall of Fame.